CMSLabIITK/SQS_generation/README.md

 [str2_c1] [str2_c2] [str2_c3]
 ....
 ```

-Here the first row takes the number of structures and the rows after them specifies the transformation matrix which will be applied to the unit cell considered earlier.
-For the single phase, it will be 1, while for multiphase, it will be >1.
-The next three lines give the transformation matrix for structure 1; the further three lines give the same for structure 2, and so on.
+In this format, the first row specifies the number of structures in the system.
+The following rows contain the transformation matrices for each structure.
+Each matrix is represented by 3 rows, with 3 values in each row, [str1_a1] [str1_a2] [str1_a3], [str1_b1] [str1_b2] [str1_b3], [str1_c1] [str1_c2] [str1_c3] in the first case.
+These matrices are used to create supercells of different sizes for each structure.
 An example of a single FCC phase is given below, which creates the supercell of size 4x5x2 using this transformation.

 ```
 1